arks-org/arks.github.io/content/_pages/community-groups.md

 ### Purpose

-The Outreach Working Group (WG) oversees development of the ARK Alliance (ARKA) community, as well as the promotion of awareness, understanding, and adoption of ARKs, the only major persistent identifier scheme that is open, decentralized, non-siloed, and non-paywalled.
+The ARKA Outreach Working Group oversees development of the ARK Alliance community, as well as the promotion of awareness, understanding, and adoption of ARKs, the only major persistent identifier scheme that is open, decentralized, non-siloed, and non-paywalled.
 There is an [ARK Alliance Outreach Working Group wiki](https://github.com/arks-org/arks.github.io/wiki/ARKA-Outreach-WG-wiki) for its supporting documents.